-- 7. The Government of Telangana (GoTS), Energy Department gave extension of SCOD upto 30-06-2017 to the solar power projects in the state, who have concluded PPAs with TSDISCOMs without any penalty by following all the technical requirements under CEA and TSTRANSCO guidelines.
-The Commission vide letter dated 18.08.2017 has approved in principle the proposal of the State Government for extension of SCOD upto 30-06-2017 without any penalty, after examining the merits of the matter. - 8. in continuation to letter dated 29-06-2017 on the same subject, the GOTS in its letter dated 23-08-2017 has issued extension of further four additional months relating to SCOD up to 31-10-2017 to the solar power projects in the State, who have participated in the bidding 2015.
+7. The Government of Telangana (GoTS), Energy Department gave extension of SCOD upto 30-06-2017 to the solar power projects in the state, who have concluded PPAs with TSDISCOMs without any penalty by following all the technical requirements under CEA and TSTRANSCO guidelines.
+The Commission vide letter dated 18.08.2017 has approved in principle the proposal of the State Government for extension of SCOD upto 30-06-2017 without any penalty, after examining the merits of the matter.
+The respondent has admitted these facts and the proposal of the GOTS and concurrence of this Commission for the extension of SCOD up to 30-06-2017 without any penalty.

+8. in continuation to letter dated 29-06-2017 on the same subject, the GOTS in its letter dated 23-08-2017 has issued extension of further four additional months relating to SCOD up to 31-10-2017 to the solar power projects in the State, who have participated in the bidding 2015.
 It is clear from the material on record that the extension of SCOD up to 31.10.2017 is in continuation of extension of SCOD up to 30.06.2017 by GOTS.
 Though the Government extended SCOD up to 31-10-2017, the Commission did not accede to the request of the DISCOM and instead took a view that individual case has to be examined as to why extension is required based on the merits.
 It was suggested that individual generators will move the Commission with a proper petition for condonation of the extension of SCOD.
 However, the Licensees were allowed to synchronise the projects completed in all respects by taking an undertaking from individual developer that they will abide by the decision of the Commission on respective projects.

 9. Detailed examination of the pleadings of the petitioner and information placed on record reveals that the petitioner face certain difficulties in implementation of the subject project.
 The petitioner pleaded that project delay due to re-organisation of districts, the confusion in the offices of the revenue authorities, difficulty in cash flow, bank transactions, difficulties in procuring labour to carry out labour work.
 The petitioner further pleaded that land acquisition process got significantly delayed with the issue of a circular dated 10-06-2016 from Chief Commissioner of Land Administration directing all the concerned revenue officials to stop issuance o manual Pattadar passbooks which have no linkage with Telangana Land Records Management System (TLRMS).
 The circular also directed the revenue officials to issue online Pattadar passbooks (e-Passbooks) automatically generated from the TLRMS Portal.
 The process further got delayed because of the data updation process and huge pendency in issuance of e-passbooks from MeeSeva centres.
+The

-The Chief Commissioner of Land Administration vide its circular dated 29-09-2016 acknowledging huge pendency in issuance of e-passbooks advised the revenue officials to opt for alternative methods and issue manual pattadar passbooks to bring down the level of pendency till on-line services gets ready.
-This has resulted in delay of 111 days in acquiring land attributable to the State Government agencies and which was beyond the control of the petitioner.
+Chief Commissioner of Land Administration vide its circular dated 29-09-2016 acknowledging huge pendency in issuance of e-passbooks advised the revenue officials to opt for alternative methods and issue manual pattadar passbooks to bring down the level of pendency till on-line services gets ready.
+This delay days in acquiring land is attributable to the State Government agencies and which was beyond the control of the petitioner.
 It had a cumulative effect in tying up finances from financial institutions and obtaining financial closure of the project.
 The respondent, on the other hand contended that the incidents as force majeure pleaded by the petitioner are not force majeure events and the petitioner is not entitled to such benefit and the reasons given by the petitioner for delay cannot be termed as force majeure events covered by Article 9.2 of PPA.